 During the reign of the Muslim kings and rulers of India, Persian has always been prominent as the official language of the kings, and even the British statesmen in India used Dari Persian to communicate with the people of that land for a long time.
-If the correspondence between Delhi and London, London and Calcutta, and between the three major parts of the subcontinent, namely India, Deccan and Bengal, and most of the Nawabs and Rajesh were conducted in Dari Persian, it was like a new movement.
-It seems that Dari Persian language was known as the language of collective communication in the vast land of India.
-The British, who considered this movement as a dangerous cultural leap, sought to destroy it, until in 1836 Charles William recognized the English language instead of the Persian language, and in 1844, Urdu was announced as the official language of India.
+If the correspondence between Delhi and London, London and Calcutta, and between the three major parts of the subcontinent, namely India, Deccan, and Bengal, and most of the Nawabs and Rajesh were conducted in Dari Persian, it was like a new movement.
+It seems that the Dari Persian language was known as the language of collective communication in the vast land of India.
+The British, who considered this movement a dangerous cultural leap, sought to destroy it until, in 1836, Charles William recognized the English language instead of the Persian language, and in 1844, Urdu was announced as the official language of India.
 Although the religious areas and educational centers of the Persian language have resisted to some extent, they maintained their status as the official language in the Indian subcontinent until 1837.
-But gradually the situation became chaotic and English became an economic language.
-In conclusion, it should be said: it is required that the Farsi speakers of Fararod area in the cultural world of Dari Persian language should do things for the growth and development of this language, publish literary works and not forget the development of Dari Persian language.
+Gradually, the situation became chaotic, and English became an economic language.
+In conclusion, it should be said it is required that the Farsi speakers of the Fararod area in the cultural world of the Dari Persian language should do things for the growth and development of this language, publish literary works, and not forget the development of the Dari Persian language.

-3. Conclusion
+4. Conclusion

-This research aimed at investigating the status and position of Dari/Persian language in India.
-The findings indicated that a thousand years ago, when Sultan Mahmud made attacks in the Indian subcontinent, it is considered the beginning of the arrival of Dari Persian language in India.
-The Ghaznavid tribe, who were Persian-speaking Turks, and the Persian-speaking Tajiks during the reign of the Ghorians, Persian language opened its way in India and gradually entered to the depth of Indian culture.
-This new language was so welcomed by the people of India that Persian language became the only language of communication, language of understanding, language of education and language of university of India.
-Orators, intellectuals and statesmen wrote their works in the sweet Dari Farsi language.
-It seems that the vast country of India made itself the cradle of Dari Persian literature from a long time ago and became famous in the world by expanding the cultural values of this language.
+This research aimed to investigate the status and position of the Dari/Persian language in India.
+The findings indicated that a thousand years ago when Sultan Mahmud made attacks on the Indian subcontinent, it was considered the beginning of the arrival of the Dari Persian language in India.
+In the Ghaznavid tribe, which consisted of Persian-speaking Turks and Persian-speaking Tajiks during the reign of the Ghorians, the Persian language opened its way in India and gradually entered the depth of Indian culture.
+This new language was so welcomed by the people of India that the Persian language became the only language of communication, the language of understanding, the language of education, and the language of the University of India.
+Orators, intellectuals, and statesmen wrote their works in the sweet Dari Farsi language.
+It seems that the vast country of India made itself the cradle of Dari Persian literature a long time ago and became famous in the world by expanding the cultural values of this language.
 As from the reputation of great India's culture, legends were spread all over the world, and throughout the ages of history, the world has attracted many warriors, the battles of Darod I, Alexander the Great, Hephthalians, Kushanians before Christ and after Christ.
-It started and continued until the recent decades until the 18th and even the 19th century.
+It started and continued until the recent decades, until the 18th and even the 19th centuries.